2019 Delaware Fightin' Blue Hens football team

 The 2019 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2019 NCAA Division I FCS football season.
 Led by third-year head coach Danny Rocco, the Fightin' Blue Hens compiled an overall record of 5–7 with a mark of 3–5 in conference play, tying for ninth place in the CAA.
 The team played home games at Delaware Stadium in Newark, Delaware.
 The stadium underwent renovations prior to the 2019 season.

-Previous season

-The Fightin' Blue Hens finished the 2018 season 7–5, 5–3 in CAA play to finish tied for third in the conference.
-Delaware also returned to the FCS Playoffs for the first time since 2010, falling in the first round to CAA rival James Madison.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Fightin' Blue Hens were predicted to finish in fifth place.

 Preseason All–CAA team

 The Fightin' Blue Hens had two players selected to the preseason all-CAA team.